AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 ### Running

 When the ingestion succeeds, the indexing job is initiated automatically.
 The ingestion job row will show a progress icon for the AEM indexing status.
-You may open the duration dialog to see the simple progress of the job.
+You may open the duration dialog to see the progress of the job.

 ![image](/help/journey-migration/content-transfer-tool/assets-indexing/running.png)